rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

 ![](/images/nibbles/16. msf_set.png)
 ![](/images/nibbles/16. msf_set_2.png)

-All of our options look set properly.
+All of our options look proper.
 Let's give this a try:

     run

 ![](/images/nibbles/17. run.png)

 And we have a meterpreter shell!
-If your exploit stalls at the “[+] Deleted image.php” step, do n0t worry.
+If your exploit stalls at the “[+] Deleted image.php” step, do not worry.
 Just give it a moment and your meterpreter prompt should appear.

 Now for some enum: